simongomes/ship-to-ecourier/readme.md

 ## Description

-Ship To eCourier WordPress plugin gives you ability to simply book your eCourier parcel request directly from you WooCommerce order dashboard.
+*Ship To eCourier* WordPress plugin gives you the ability to simply book your eCourier parcel request directly from your WooCommerce order dashboard.

-You can use WooCommerce order information and automate your eCourier parcel booking only with some button click.
+You can use *WooCommerce* order information and automate your *eCourier* parcel booking only with some button click.
 You will only need to provide the eCourier API credentials for your account.

 Other than the shipment and booking automation, the plugin will also provide you a shortcode that you can use for the parcel status tracking.
 You can add the shortcode to any of your pages and it will give your customer a neat interface for parcel tracking.

 ## Features